opendatacube/odc-tools/docs/db-core-interface.md

 Database layer can now keep track of spatial/temporal extents, know that it is aware of them explicitly.

+We need better model for time querying, that takes into account time zone of the data.
+When user asks for everything on 1-May-2019 they don't mean UTC 1-May-2019, they mean 1-May-2019 in the locality of the spatial query.

 ### Simplify/drop custom search fields

 Use STAC-like properties for custom querying.
 These are key value pairs, where